 Standard safety features include 10 airbags, including side curtain airbags.
 There are also antilock brakes and an electronic stability system, which are required on all new cars beginning with 2012 models.
 Rear cross-path detection, a blind spot warning system and a backup camera are available.

 Dart in the Market

 Chrysler's track record is troubled, as evidenced by J.D.
-Power and Associates' 2013 Vehicle Dependability Study.
-Of its four brands included in the survey, three — including Dodge — ranked near the bottom.
-Vehicles surveyed were from the 2010 model year, however, and the more recently redesigned Jeep Grand Cherokee and Dodge Durango both achieved Recommended status from Consumer Reports.
+Power and Associates' 2012 Vehicle Dependability Study.
+Of the brands represented in the survey, Chrysler's four nameplates ranked at the bottom, with the most problems per 100 vehicles.
+Vehicles surveyed were from the 2009 model year, however, and the recently redesigned Jeep Grand Cherokee achieved Recommended status from Consumer Reports.